Program of Studies

-Our library media program prepares students with the research skills necessary for a successful high school and college career.
+Our information literacy program prepares students with the research skills necessary for a successful high school and college career.
 From the freshman to senior year students will:

-- Identify and know how to use a variety of print and electronic sources;
+- Identify and utilize a variety of print and digital sources;

-- Demonstrate how to search for and locate information in the Visitation and Georgetown University libraries;
+- Demonstrate how to search for and locate information at the Visitation and Georgetown University libraries;

-- Evaluate the quality and appropriateness of print and electronic sources;
+- Evaluate the credibility and appropriateness of print and digital sources using nationally recognized standards;

-- Properly document their research using the MLA style;
+- Properly document their research using the MLA formatting style;

 - Have opportunities to read for pleasure and enjoy the full scope of the library collection.